khalidx/fx/README.md

 ## Support

 That's all there is to it!

-Report any bugs in the GitHub Issues tab.
+Open a GitHub issue to ask a question, report a bug, raise a concern, or request a new feature.

+Also, your question may already be answered on the following [Hacker News thread](https://news.ycombinator.com/item?id=25236969).

 Thanks for reading, and for making it all the way down here!